Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/README.md

 [calculatePrecision.py](https://github.com/Wang-Yikai/Social-Network-Mining-Based-on-Academic-Literatures/blob/master/Task3/calculatePrecision.py)  Calculate the precision of link prediction of the baseline model.

+[evaluation4task3.py](https://github.com/Wang-Yikai/Social-Network-Mining-Based-on-Academic-Literatures/blob/master/Task3/evaluation4task3.py): calculate AUC of our model.
+Run: python evaluation4task3.py --task cp/re/conf/all --AUC True/False --p True/False

+[MDP model for task3.ipynb](https://github.com/Wang-Yikai/Social-Network-Mining-Based-on-Academic-Literatures/blob/master/Task3/MDP%20model%20%20for%20task3.ipynb): Build the transfer matrix and do prediction on scholar-reference and scholar-scholar.

 result : include all kinds of results we achieve.

-You could find further information about the code with a README under the corresponding folder and a complete introduction of our project in report.pdf.
+You could find further information about the code with a README under the corresponding folder and a complete introduction of our project in [report](https://github.com/Wang-Yikai/Social-Network-Mining-Based-on-Academic-Literatures/blob/master/report.pdf).

 # Acknowledgements